Sourcerer: Sample-based Maximum Entropy Source Distribution Estimation: Methods

 \subsection{Sliced-Wasserstein as a distance metric}

 We are free to choose any distance metric $D(\cdot,\cdot)$ for the loss function Eq.~\eqref{eq: loss function}.
-In particular, a \emph{sample-based} metric is desirable, as it removes the requirement for the likelihood of the simulator $p(x|\theta)$ to be tractable.
-Thus, we can instead work with any differentiable simulator (or surrogate), which is usually an easier requirement to fulfill.

-In this work, we use the Sliced-Wasserstein distance (SWD) \citep{Bonneel2015SlicedWasserstein, Koulouri2019SWD, Nadjahi2020} of order 2.
-The SWD is defined as the expected value of the 1-dimensional Wasserstein distance between the projections of the distribution onto uniformly random directions $u$ on the unit sphere $\mathbb{S}^{d-1}$ in $\mathbb{R}^{d}$.
-More precisely, SWD is defined as
+In this work, we use the fast, sample-based, and differentiable Sliced-Wasserstein distance (SWD) \citep{Bonneel2015SlicedWasserstein, Koulouri2019SWD, Nadjahi2020} of order two.
+The SWD is defined as the expected value of the one-dimensional Wasserstein distance between the projections of the distribution onto uniformly random directions $u$ on the unit sphere $\mathbb{S}^{d-1}$ in $\mathbb{R}^{d}$.
+More precisely, the SWD is defined as

-where $p_{u}$ is the 1-dimensional distribution with samples $u^{\top} x$ for $x\sim p(x)$, and $W_{m}$ is the 1-dimensional Wasserstein distance of order $m$.
-In the empirical setting where we are given $n$ samples each from $p_{u}$ and $q_{u}$ respectively, the 1-dimensional Wasserstein distance is computed from the order statistics as
+where $p_{u}$ is the one-dimensional distribution with samples $u^{\top} x$ for $x\sim p(x)$, and $W_{m}$ is the one-dimensional Wasserstein distance of order $m$.
+In the empirical setting, where we are given $n$ samples each from $p_{u}$ and $q_{u}$ respectively, the one-dimensional Wasserstein distance is computed from the order statistics as

-where $x_{p}^{(i)}$ denotes the $i$-th order statistic of the samples from $p_{u}$ (and similarly for $x_{q}^{(i)}$), and $||\cdot||_{m}$ denotes the $L^{m}$ distance on $\mathbb{R}$.
-The sample-based 1-dimensional Wasserstein distance can thus be computed in $\mathcal{O}(n\log n)$ time in the number of datapoints $n$ \citep{Bonneel2015SlicedWasserstein}, which is significantly faster than computing the multi-dimensional Wasserstein distance ($O(n^{3})$, \citealp{Kuhn1955HungarianMethod}).
-As the SWD is still a valid metric \citep{Nadjahi2020}, it provides a fast and sample-based distance between any two potentially high-dimensional probability distributions.
+where $x_{p}^{(i)}$ denotes the $i$-th order statistic of the samples from $p_{u}$ (and similarly for $x_{q}^{(i)}$), and $||\cdot||_{m}$ denotes the $L^{m}$ distance on $\mathbb{R}$ \citep{Peyr2018ComputationalOT}.
+The time complexity of computing the sample-based one-dimensional Wasserstein distance is thus the time complexity of computing the order statistics, which is $\mathcal{O}(n\log n)$ in the number of datapoints $n$ \citep{Bonneel2015SlicedWasserstein}.
+This is significantly faster than computing the multi-dimensional Wasserstein distance ($\mathcal{O}(n^{3})$, \citealp{Kuhn1955HungarianMethod}), or the commonly used Sinkhorn algorithm for approximating the Wasserstein distance ($\mathcal{O}(n^{2})$ \citealp{Peyr2018ComputationalOT}).
+While the SWD is not the same as the multi-dimensional Wasserstein distance, it is still a valid metric on the space of probability distributions.
+In particular, the SWD converges quickly with rate $O(\sqrt{n})$ to its true value \citep{Nadjahi2019, Nadjahi2020}.